Last updated June 02, 2026

 - The server destroys the process that handled the session.

-A database session consists of all the work done over a single connection’s lifetime.
-Database sessions are of variable length in time and consume a variable amount of resources on both the client and server.
+A database session consists of the work done over a single connection’s lifetime.
+Database sessions can be short or long-lived and consume varying amounts of resources on both the client and server.

 - Creating, managing, and destroying connection processes takes time and consumes resources.

 - As a server’s connection count grows, the resources needed to manage those connections also grow.
-Further, a server’s per-process memory usage continues to grow as clients do work on them.
+The memory usage required for each server process also grows as clients do work on them.

-- Since a single session only services a single client, clients can change the database session’s state and expect those changes to persist across successive transactions.
+- A single session serves only a single client, so clients can change the session state and expect those changes to persist across successive transactions.

 A connection pooler sits between clients and the server.
 Clients connect to the pooler and the pooler connects to the server.
 Introducing a connection pooler changes the connection model to a client-proxy-server architecture:

-This decouples the client connection lifetime from the server connection and process lifetime.
-The connection pooler is now responsible for:
+This configuration decouples the client connection lifetime from the server connection and process lifetime.
+The connection pooler is responsible for:

-- A single client session’s transactions and/or statements to run on different server connections
+- A single client session’s transactions and statements to run on different server connections.

 In the rest of this article:

-- “server connection” refers to a connection between the connection pooler and server
+- “server connection” refers to a connection between the connection pooler and the database server.

 PgBouncer’s Connection Pooling Modes

-PgBouncer has three pooling modes available: transaction pooling, session pooling, and statement pooling.
-It’s important that you understand how each work.
+PgBouncer has three pooling modes: transaction pooling, session pooling, and statement pooling.
 The pooling mode used:

 - Determines how long a server connection stays assigned to a client connection.